50 Car Expressions and Idioms That Shape the English Language

 "Once the driver had taken the wrong lane, it was certain that they would end up on a collision course with traffic travelling in the opposite direction."

-Whatever your view, there are many expressions and idioms that take aspects of the cars highway to emphasize their message.
+Whatever your view, there are many expressions that take aspects of the cars highway to emphasize their message.

 19. Down the road